-For Washington residents: the Department of Health (DOH) is developing an interactive map of PFAS in drinking water in WA.
-It will be available on the WA DOH PFAS page here.
+For Washington residents: the Department of Health (DOH) has developed an interactive map of PFAS in drinking water in WA, which can be found here.

 How can I reduce my child's exposure to PFAS?

 Follow any drinking water advisories issued by local authorities.